The UW Bothell Office of Sponsored Research provides resources and support

 UW Bothell Centers

 There are two research centers at and/or supported by UW Bothell:

 - Center on Reinventing Public Education (CRPE)

 - The Goodlad Institute for Education Renewal

 UW Bothell Research Facilities

 The Power of Mentoring

 Mentors are some of the most important individuals in our lives.
-Learn how professors at University of Washington Bothell have helped students overcome hurdles, exceed their goals, and be successful in the classroom.
+Learn how professors at the University of Washington Bothell have helped students overcome challenges, exceed their goals, and be successful in the classroom.

 The AANAPISI program, one of eight federally designated Minority Serving Institution (MSI) programs, was established by Congress in 2007 as part of the College Cost Reduction and Access Act.
 It was expanded in 2008 under the Higher Education Opportunity Act.